Acting for Film+TV

 A focused small-group on-camera skills class for adults. *For Kids+Teens classes click here.

 Michael assigns a new script each week, but students are welcome to (and often do) bring in recent or upcoming auditions to work in class, or use their time to talk through challenges with agents, auditioning, and more.
 The goal is to assist the actor in taking charge of their artistic practice and their career, and to offer practice material, exercises and support to help increase on-camera skills, build confidence, expand emotional availability, and grow artistic depth and range.
-Classes are Mondays 6:00-9:00pm and are $195 for four weeks.
+Tuition is $195/4 weeks, and includes class (via Zoom) on Mondays from 6:00-8:00pm and a 20min private coaching session each week to assist with preparing the scene.
 New students can start anytime.

 "We always know when one of Michael’s students walks in the room; they just know what they’re doing."